Piotr Burlikowski: Executive career

 After retirement, Burlikowski became the sports director at Korona Kielce from 2005 until 2006, and later held a similar role as director of sports affairs at Arka Gdynia.
 In 2009, Burlikowski became the vice-president of Zawisza Bydgoszcz, holding this role until 2011 after changes on the management board.
 Burlikowski again held roles of sports director, firstly with Cracovia from 2013 to 2014, and with Zagłębie Lubin from 2014 to 2016.

 In 2016, he became an advisor to Zbigniew Boniek, president of the Polish Football Association.

 In 2021, he returned to the role of sporting director at Zagłębie.
 Following a poor start to the 2024–25 season, he was sacked by Zagłębie's board on 23 September 2024, along with manager Waldemar Fornalik.

 On 11 September 2025, Burlikowski joined Zagłębie Sosnowiec as a board representative.
 He held the role until the end of the month, when he and Zagłębie mutually agreed to part ways after Burlikowski received an offer to join Widzew Łódź's management staff.
 On 3 October, his appointment as Widzew's sports department director was confirmed.
+Shortly after, alongside Widzew's board representative Dariusz Adamczuk, he oversaw the appointment of Igor Jovićević, the club's third full-time manager since the season started.
+Widzew made several signings during the winter transfer window, including Poland internationals Bartłomiej Drągowski and Przemysław Wiśniewski, Congolese international Steve Kapuadi from rival team Legia Warsaw, Osman Bukari, Christopher Cheng, Carlos Isaac, Emil Kornvig and Lukas Lerager, for a reported total of €16.8 million.
+The club's form continued to decline until the appointment of Aleksandar Vuković as manager in March 2026; Widzew went on to escape relegation in the final round of the season.
+On 24 June 2026, Burlikowski was sacked by Widzew.